AnthonyH93/NHL-Tracker/README.md

 I am an avid fan of the NHL and really enjoyed making this app, it was an excellent experience and greatly strengthened my skills with MVC architecture, working with Api's, JSON parsing and table views.
 It was created for fun and will not be submitted to the iOS App Store mainly because of NHL liscencing and copyrights.

-Screen shots will be added soon!
+Screen shots throughout were taken on an iPhone X simulator.

 ## System Requirements